behaviour therapy explained: key approaches & benefits

 Main Types of Behavioural Therapy

 The techniques used in these therapies are based on the theories of classical conditioning, operant conditioning, and social learning.
-Each principle offers a different lens through which to understand and modify behavior.
+Each principle offers a different lens through which to understand and modify behaviour.
 Let's explore how these theories are applied in various therapeutic settings.

 Classical Conditioning-Based Therapies

 Classical conditioning, a concept famously explored by Ivan Pavlov, involves forming associations between stimuli.
-In therapy, this principle is used to change behavior by altering these learned associations.
+In therapy, this principle is used to change behaviour by altering these learned associations.
 A previously neutral stimulus is paired with one that naturally evokes a response, and after repeated pairings, the neutral stimulus alone can trigger that response.

 One prominent therapy based on this is systematic desensitization.
 It's a process of gradual exposure that helps you become less sensitive to things that trigger fear or anxiety.
 Often used for phobias, it involves learning relaxation techniques and then slowly facing your fears, level by level, until the fear response is replaced with a relaxation response.